wodanaz/adaptiPhy/Masking_MAF.md

 To sample random genomic regions that can be considered putatively neutral.
-We need to mask genomic regions that are

-To sample random genomic regions that can be considered putatively neutral.
-We need to mask genomic regions that are
+We need to mask genomic regions that are functional in the maf files

 ```bash